jacobemcken/jacobemcken.github.io/_posts/2026-02-08-middleware-limit-concurrent-connections.md

 excerpt_separator: <!--more-->
 ---

-Blazing fast webservers make no difference if the work exposed via their APIs is very CPU-intensive.
+Even the fastest web servers become bottlenecks when handling CPU-intensive API work.
-The slow response times will totally cripple the service when coupled with an API gateway that (for good reasons) refuses to wait for a response for more than 29 seconds.
+Slow response times can cripple your service, especially when paired with an API gateway that times out after 29 seconds.

-A simple middleware helped me avoid `504 - Gateway Timeout` responses and reduce most unnecessary load on a service API.
+I solved this using a simple middleware that eliminated `504 - Gateway Timeout` responses and significantly reduced unnecessary load on my service API.

 <!--more-->

-If a single request on average takes 5 seconds to calculate a response, I assumed that at least five responses would be able to make it through before hitting a timeout of 29 seconds
+I assumed that if a single request takes 5 seconds on average, at least five requests could complete before hitting Amazon API Gateway's 29-second timeout:
-(which is the maximum of Amazon's API gateway):

 <img src="/public/media/assumed concurrent connections.svg"
      alt="Visualization of how I assumed concurrent HTTP connections would put load on the CPU." loading="lazy" />

-But to my surprise, it behaved entirely differently in reality.
-In retrospect, it makes sense, of course.
+In practice, the behavior was completely different (though in retrospect, it makes perfect sense).

-Resources are divided equally, causing all the responses to become equally slow:
+CPU resources are divided equally among all concurrent requests, causing **all responses to slow down proportionally**:

 <img src="/public/media/actual concurrent connections.svg"
      alt="Visualization of how the concurrent HTTP connections actually put load on the CPU."